 Allen enlisted the assistance of the S.C.O.R.E.
 Group (Service Corps of Retired Executives) in early 2010, and with his S.C.O.R.E. counselor, the two developed the groundwork for what became the business plan for Legacy.
 Allen champions his ongoing relationship with S.C.O.R.E.
 "Their assistance was invaluable, and I still meet with my counselor as we move forward." added Allen.

-Now positioned for an extraordinary entrance into the Indianapolis market, Allen pauses on occasion to reflect upon what brought him here and the people who inspire him along the way.
+Now positioned for an extraordinary entrance into the Indianapolis and Louisville markets, Allen pauses on occasion to reflect upon what brought him here and the people who inspire him along the way.
 "I can't tell the story of Legacy Travel Club without telling the story of my father and son," Allen said.
 "I believe its not so much what we do while we're alive, but what we leave behind that's lasting... a true "legacy".